 From working with clients, I’ve found most of them have never spent the time evaluating their competitors’ online marketing strategies.
 Usually, it’s because they don’t know where to look or didn’t even know there were tools available to give them this type of data.
 So, let me ask you this, wouldn’t it be nice to know what your competition is doing online… like what kinds of ads they are running… and how much money they’re actually spending?

 Well, let me show you a free tool few people, outside of digital agencies, know about.
 This tool gives you incredible data and the best part about it; it won’t cost you anything.

 It’s called SEMRush.com.

-This tool gives you incredible competitive insight and ways to model your campaigns after what is and isn’t working to avoid wasting money.
+This tool gives you incredible competitive insight and ways to model your campaigns on what is and isn’t working to avoid wasting money.
 You can see what your competition is spending on paid advertising, what keywords are bringing in the most customers, how much traffic their website is getting, where they’re ranking in the search engines… it’s fantastic info.

 It’s as Sun Tzu said in the Art Of War: